 - Pregnant women – especially during the third trimester

-- Women who gave birth less than 1 week ago
+- Women who gave birth less than one week ago

 - Bell’s palsy affects men and women equally.

-Diagnosis of Bell’s palsy by a process of elimination (diagnosis of exclusion)
+Diagnosis of Bell’s palsy by process of elimination (diagnosis of exclusion)

-The doctor will look for evidence of other conditions that may be causing facial paralysis, such as a tumor, Lyme disease or stroke.
-This will involve checking the head, neck and ears of patients.
-They will also carefully check the facial muscles and determine if other nerves apart from the facial nerve are affected.
+The doctor will look for evidence of other conditions causing facial paralyzes, such as a tumor, Lyme disease, or stroke.
+This will involve checking the head, neck, and ears of patients.
+They will also carefully review the facial muscles and determine if other nerves apart from the facial nerve are affected.

-If all other causes can be excluded, the doctor will diagnose Bell’s palsy.
-If the doctor is still not sure, the patient can be referred to an otolaryngologist.
+The doctor will diagnose Bell’s palsy if all other causes can be excluded.
+If the doctor is still unsure, the patient can be referred to an otolaryngologist.
 The specialist will examine the patient and may also request the following tests:

 - Electromyography (EMG) – electrodes are placed on the patient’s face.
-A machine measures the electrical activity of the nerves and the electrical activity of the muscles in response to stimulation.
-This test can determine the extent of nerve damage, as well as its location.
+A machine measures the nerves’ electrical activity and the muscles’ electrical activity in response to stimulation.
+This test can determine the extent of nerve damage and its location.

 - Magnetic Resonance Imaging: Computed tomography or x-rays are good at determining if other underlying conditions are causing the symptoms, such as a bacterial infection, skull fracture, or a tumor.

-Therefore, it is always advisable to maintain communication with the doctor and avoid self-medication as much as possible, under the pretext of triggering major problems that could be avoided.
+Therefore, it is always advisable to maintain communication with the doctor and avoid self-medication as much as possible, under the pretext of triggering significant problems that could be avoided.

 What are the treatments for Bell’s palsy?

-There is no treatment that can stop it.
+No treatment can stop it.
 If your doctor suggests that your symptoms could be triggered by the herpes virus (herpes simplex 1) or shingles, you may be given an antiviral medication, such as acyclovir.
 But there is no research to show that these medications work to reduce the symptoms of Bell’s palsy.

 Your doctor may also give you a short course of corticosteroids (such as prednisone).
 The goal is to decrease the swelling of your facial nerve.
 This can shorten the duration of Bell’s Paralysis symptoms.

 Meanwhile, your doctor will instruct you to take special care to protect your eye from the affected side.
-He may suggest that you wear an eye patch, since you will not be able to blink.
-If your eyes are drying less than normal, you may need to use eye drops to prevent them from drying out.
+He may suggest that you wear an eye patch since you will not be able to blink.
+If your eyes are drying less than usual, you may need to use eye drops to prevent them from drying out.